The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 What should I do to make sure I comply?

-If you are not the manufacturer or importer you should check with your supplier that the products comply with the Regulations.
+If you are not a producer, you should check with your supplier that the products comply with the Regulations.
 This could involve asking to see test certificates, or auditing your suppliers if you are a large retailer.
 How much you need to do depends on a number of circumstances - for example, the size of your business - but doing nothing will not be sufficient.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.